abdel792/addonCompatibilityUpdate/readme.md

 It updates the value of the "lastTestedNVDAVersion" key in add-on manifest files.

-The year to choose can be selected from an item in NVDA's Tools menu.
+The year to choose can be selected from an item in NVDA's Tools menu, named "Change compatibility year for add-ons".

 ## Important ##